zhiming99/rpc-frmwrk/README.md

 4. Support for more languages

 ---
+[`Fri Dec  4 2020 10:54:37 PM Beijing`]
+1. Refacted the streaming interface, which should be easier to use than the previous one.
+There will be some tests to the new interface before the Python support can resume.

 [`Fri Nov 27 2020 04:56:52 PM Beijing`]
 1. I need to make the streaming interface less difficult to use before I can move on with Python support.